The Republican Turnaround Starts This Week With Health Care and Tax Reform

 What can go wrong?
 The challenge to the GOP plan is the legislative calendar.
 There are less than two dozen days for the Republicans to hash out the AHCA reconciliation before the August recess.
 Returning after Labor Day, there are only 64 days left in the year to do the heavy lifting of a proposed Omnibus bill for all of tax reform, business and personal, in addition to renewing the debt limit and passing a budget.

 The solution to such a small window for the Republicans is to forgo the August recess in order to solve reconciliation and attach to it the “Three Easy Pieces.”
-Meadows is a strong advocate of staying in Washington and gaining the much needed days for debate on health care.
+Meadows is a strong advocate of staying in Washington and gaining the much-needed days for debate on health care.

-“The entire Republican Party favors the business tax cuts large and small,” Kudlow told me.
+“The entire Republican Party favors the business-tax cuts large and small,” Kudlow told me.
 “The whole party.
 In fact a lot of Democrats favor it.
 Health care was a big disagreement among Republicans.
 There will be no big disagreement on the tax cuts.”

 It is a simple path to success.
-A small caveat is that the Democrats will object to the AHCA, because of the CBO scoring that could render it a budget-buster.
+A small caveat is that the Democrats will object to the AHCA, because of the Congressional Budget Office scoring that could render it a budget-buster.

 However, there is a solution under discussion between the Hill and the White House.

-“Legally, technically,” Kudlow explained of the planning in GOP leadership, “you can attach the tax cut bill to the health care bill.
-They’re both fiscal bills, okay, that’s the key point.
+“Legally, technically,” Kudlow explained of the planning in GOP leadership, “you can attach the tax-cut bill to the health-care bill.
+They’re both fiscal bills, OK, that’s the key point.
 You do not have to use the CBO estimates for the economy… You don’t have to use the 10-year scorecard window.
 Pat Toomey of Pennsylvania is proposing 20 years.
 That will take care of all the revenue needs.
 All of them.”

 The plan is now entirely in the hands of Republicans, who have the votes, the resolve and the skill to succeed without need of any Democratic opinions or votes.